 The derivative of a function $ f $ is denoted $ f' $ (with an apostrophe named prime) or $ \frac{d}{dx}f $ where $ d $ is the derivative operator and $ x $ the variable on which to derivate.

-The derivation calculation (first order derivative) is based mainly on a list of usual derivatives, already calculated and known (see below).
+In practice, this limit calculation is sometimes laborious, it is easier to learn the list of usual derivatives, already calculated and known (see below).

-On dCode, the derivative calculator knows all the derivatives, indicate the function and the variables on which to derivate to obtain the result of the derivative computation.
+On dCode, the derivative calculator knows all the derivatives, indicate the function and the variables on which to derivate/differentiate in order to obtain the result of the derivative computation.

 Example: $$ f(x) = x^2+\sin(x) \Rightarrow f'(x) = 2 x+\cos(x) $$